adetaylor/codeclub-python/README.md

 To do
 ------

 * Create Scratch-Python conversion guide.
-(Not just the blocks, but also sprites, sounds, variables and broadcasts)
+(Not just the blocks, but also sprites, sounds, variables and broadcasts.
+There's a [start at this here, but it's incomplete](docs/scratch-python-cheatsheet/README.md).
-* Figure out networking and/or physics.
 * Work out the best way to check out a certain branch within PyCharm.
 * Think about whether PyCharm is truly the best IDE for the job.
 An open-source one would be better...